-For the third performance in our free and family-friendly 2017 Arts in the Park, Friends of Glen Providence Park is delighted to present Jeffrey Gaines!
+Closing out our free and family-friendly 2017 Arts in the Park, Friends of Glen Providence Park is delighted to announce a rescheduled* date for Jeffrey Gaines!
 Raised in Harrisburg, PA, this singer-songwriter has been heralded for his soul-searching lyrics and his powerful live performances.
 With only his voice and a guitar for accompaniment, Jeffrey Gaines has earned a reputation as a captivating performer, entertaining audiences everywhere he goes.

 Arts in the Park